BlauerPlanet/TUBAF/README.md

 Then you can choose Freiberg ecology online within the first use of Zotero in a new document.

 Some tips:
 If you have two documents with the same author and year, check that the author format (either Max Mustermann or Mustermann, Max) is for both the same.
-Then you will get the (Mustermann, 20xx a&b) in the inline citations and the a and b in the corresponding bibliography entrys.
+Then you will get the (Mustermann 20xx a&b) in the inline citations and the a and b in the corresponding bibliography entrys.

+For text like: according to Mustermann (20xx) you have to manually edit the inline citation made by Zotero.